 Tip!: The streaming speed/quality is controlled in the Plex app you’re using.
 It is not controlled on the Plex Media Server side.

 Related Page: How do I choose the right Streaming Quality in an app?

-The wireless adapter that the Chromecast device uses operates on the 2.4GHz band, rather than the faster 5GHz band.
+The wireless adapter that the first-generation Chromecast device uses operates on the 2.4GHz band, rather than the faster 5GHz band.
 This means that the connection is slightly slower than you might be used to, but also means that the Chromecast operates on a much more crowded wireless band.
 Wireless home phones, microwaves, and the neighbor’s WiFi could all be crowding the band and possibly causing interference.

-Perhaps even more important, though, the wireless adapter in the Chromecast is very susceptible to network interference and low signal strength.
+Perhaps even more important, though, the wireless adapter in the first-generation Chromecast is very susceptible to network interference and low signal strength.
 Even if other wireless devices in the same room may operate fine, unless the Chromecast itself has an excellent connection with your wireless router, you may still experience issues.